Cesar Adib Majul: Education

-He studied his primary and secondary education at the De La Salle High School.
+He acquired his primary and secondary education at the De La Salle High School.
 At the advent of the Second World War, he postponed his studies and only entered college after the war.
-In 1947, he obtained his Bachelor's Degree in Philosophy at the University of the Philippines-Diliman and afterwards, got his Master's degree in the same course at the same university, six years after (in 1953).
-His masteral thesis advisor was Dr. Ricardo Pascual, one of the eminent Filipino philosophers.
-In 1957, he went to Cornell University to obtain his doctorate degree.
+In 1947, he obtained his Bachelor's Degree in Philosophy at the University of the Philippines-Diliman and afterwards, got his Master's degree in the same course at the same university, six years after in 1953.
+His Master's thesis advisor was Dr. Ricardo Pascual, one of the eminent Filipino philosophers.
+In 1957, he went to Cornell University to obtain his Doctorate degree.

 Career

-From 1961 until 1966, Majul was Dean of the University College at the University of the Philippines, and Dean of the College of Arts and Sciences from 1969 to 1971.
+From 1961 to 1966, Majul was Dean of the University College at the University of the Philippines, and Dean of the College of Arts and Sciences from 1969 to 1971.

 Majul studied and wrote about the Moro people and the history of Islam in the Philippines.
 He helped the future Moro revolutionary leader Nur Misuari become a lecturer at the University of the Philippines.

-In 1973, Maul published his seminal work, Muslims in the Philippines, which is considered the definitive text on the subject.
+In 1973, Majul published his seminal work, Muslims in the Philippines, which is considered the definitive text on the subject.

 He converted to Islam in his adulthood, later living in the United States.
 He died of prostate cancer on Saturday, October 11, 2003 in his home in San Pablo, California.